jphill01/HACSim.R/README.md

 To run the algorithm, do the following in a fresh R script:

-First, import required R scripts as follows:
+1. Import required R scripts as follows:

 > source("HAC.sim.R")

 > source("HAC.simrep.R")

-Next, set up all algorithm input parameters using standard R variable assignment.
+2. Set up all algorithm input parameters using standard R variable assignment.

-Finally, run the following lines of code in succession:
+3. Run the following lines of code in succession:

 > HAC.sim(K = K, N = N, Hstar = Hstar, probs = probs, m = m, perms = perms, p = p)

 > HAC.simrep() (needed only if HAC.sim() does not converge to at least p)

-### Examples ###
+### Examples (Step 2 above) ###

 #### Equal haplotype frequency - Hypothetical species ####